Expulsion of the Moriscos: Edict and expulsion

 The Duke of Lerma eventually convinced King Philip III with the help of the Archbishop of Valencia, Juan de Ribera, who considered the Moriscos as universally heretics and traitors.
 The archbishop added an idea to make the plan more persuasive to the king: the king could confiscate the assets and properties of the Moorish population, thereby providing a dramatic one-time boost to the royal coffers.
 Ribera also encouraged the king to enslave the Moriscos for work in galleys, mines, and abroad as he could do so "without any scruples of conscience," but this proposal was rejected.

 On April 9, 1609, the edict was signed to expel the Moriscos.
 The government knew that exiling so many would be problematic.
 It was decided to start with Valencia, where the Morisco population was greatest.
 Preparations were taken in the strictest secrecy.
 Starting in September, tercio battalions arrived from Italy.
 They took up positions in the main ports of Valencia: Alfaques, Dénia, and Alicante.
 On September 22, the viceroy ordered the publication of the decree.
 The Valencian aristocracy met with the government to protest the expulsion, as losing their workers would ruin their agricultural incomes.
 The government offered some of the confiscated property and territory of the Moriscos to them in exchange, but this didn't come close to compensating for the loss.
 The Moriscos would be allowed to take anything they could carry, but their homes and land would pass into the hands of their masters.
-Burning or other destruction of their homes before the transfer was prohibited on pain of death.
+Burning or other destruction of their homes before the transfer was prohibited on death penalty.

 Certain exceptions were granted: six families out of every 100 would be allowed to stay behind and maintain the infrastructure of towns that had been predominantly Morisco-inhabited.
 Very few took advantage of this, considering that it was thought likely that they would still be exiled later.
 Additionally, the exile was optional for children less than four years old.
 This was later expanded to 16 years of age.
 Archbishop Ribera strongly opposed this part of the measure; he lobbied that at the very least the children should be separated from their parents, enslaved, and Christianized "for the good of their souls."